thomas-brink/CAT-HCOT/README.md

 - staticHierarchicalClassifier(START, END): static HCOT (no blocking), hence predicting all instances on a single point in time.
 - dynamicFlatClassifier(START, END): flat CAT-HCOT (one-level hierarchy), using similar blokking approach as in CAT-HCOT.

+Again, note that all functions from the 'validation.py', 'CAT.py', 'HCOT.py', and 'baseline.py' files are directly included in the 'Seminar_Hierarchical_Classifiers.ipynb' file, such that simply running the latter file allows us to perform all required validation and testing processes.

 If any questions or comments occur, please ask them via this GitHub page.